hamish-milne/moontale/README.md

   * `i`: Italics
   * `u`: Underline
   * `s`: Strikethrough
+  * `pre`: Preformatted
   * `h1`-`h6`: Heading
-  * `color`: Text color (with argument)
+  * `color`: Text color (1st argument)
-  * `click`: Executes the given function when the text is clicked
+  * `click`: Executes the given function (1st argument)  when the text is clicked
 * `pop()`: Ends the tag from the last un-popped `push()` instruction.  `push()` and `pop()` must be balanced.
-* `text(text)`: Outputs the given text string
+* `text(text)`: Outputs the given text string (the argument *must* be a string; see `show()` for conversion semantics)
 * `object(tag, arguments...)`: Outputs the given non-text object.
 Valid tags include:
   * `hr`: Horizontal line
   * `br`: Line break

 Note that *any* tag can be given as an argument here; this list is intended as a useful baseline, but the host could support more or less than this.
+For example, a `tooltip` tag that displays in a separate canvas when the enclosing element is hovered over.

 ## Conventions and caveats

-Luatwine attempts to make most of its internal operations straightforward and predictable, even if this is on the surface less convenient.
+Moontale attempts to make most of its internal operations straightforward and predictable, even if this is on the surface less convenient.

 ### Rules for rendering

-When you `show()` a value, the content that gets outputted (i.e. the sequence of emissions) depends on the value's type:
+When you `show()` a value, reference it in an expression, or use it in a short-form variable, the content that gets outputted (i.e. the sequence of emissions) depends on the value's type:
 * Strings are outputted directly: `text(value)`
 * Booleans and Numbers are converted to strings: `text(tostring(value))`
 * Functions are called with no arguments, which may generate output as a side-effect.
 Their return value is ignored.
 This is what allows saved content blocks (with `name()`) to be printable later on.
 * Tables are treated like functions (they could have a metatable with call operator)
+* Tables without a valid call operator will generate an error, but otherwise produce no output
 * Nil values are skipped

+### Error handling

+Expressions, script blocks, and `show()` calls are 'protected'.
+If any of these throws an error part-way through execution, any output that was emitted so far is preserved, the error is logged, and the current expression/script terminates early.
+The rest of the passage (or content block) will continue to be rendered.

 ### Block repetition